BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 The biggest of these is the problem of **out-of-date knowledge and "hallucinations."** A local LLM only "knows" what it was taught when it was trained, which could be months or years ago.
 Without a live internet connection, it can't give you current information.
 Worse, it might "hallucinate"—confidently making up facts, figures, or events.
 The solution is Retrieval Augmented Generation (RAG), which lets the model look up information in a local database of your documents.
 But this great solution introduces its own set of challenges, requiring a fast, on-device vector database, which brings us right back to the hardware problems of memory, storage, and processing power.

 Then there is the challenge of **background processing**.
-This is a major limiting factor, especially on platforms like the iPhone, which are very strict about what an app can do when it's not on screen.
-You cannot have sustained, heavy background CPU operations.
+This is a major limiting factor, especially on platforms like the iPhone, which are very strict about what an app can do when it’s not on screen.
+You cannot have sustained, heavy background CPU or GPU operations.
 This severely impacts use cases that might require the AI to continuously process information or perform long-running tasks, such as re-indexing a large set of documents or analyzing data over time.
-The dream of an AI assistant that is always "thinking" for you runs into the hard reality of mobile OS power management.
+The dream of an AI assistant that is always “thinking” for you runs into the hard reality of mobile OS power management.

 Furthermore, for a local AI to be truly useful, it needs to be able to *do* things.
 This is the challenge of **function calling**.
 While larger, cloud-based models are getting pretty good at this, it **simply does not work reliably on the smaller models** that can run on a phone.
 These compact models struggle to consistently produce the perfectly-formatted JSON or other structured data needed to call a device function.
 The result is flaky, unpredictable behavior, making it almost impossible to build a feature you can trust.
 It's about building a solid bridge from the AI's world of text to the real-world functions of your phone, and right now, that bridge is very wobbly for small models.